AugurProject/augur/docs/conventions.md

 * All `section` tags should have an accompanying ID attribute (excluding unique semantic tags (main, header, footer, etc.)).
 * All reusable complex components should be contained with an `article` tag.
 * Simpler components may be contained in either a `div` or some other semantically correct tag.
-* All `section` or `article` tags should consume the `className` prop passed from a parent component.
-  * This ensures that contextualized styling can be dictated from the parent component's stylesheet.
 * All components should be standard HTML5 elements with their default behaviors intact.
   * Due to some implementation constraints, there may be a reason to deviate from this, but it should be dialoged over prior to implementation.
 * **Do** leave comments for functionality that may be non-obvious